Centers, Institutes & Partners

 Institute for Financial Market Regulation (IFMR) is a cooperative project of the financial services industry, regulatory organizations, and major law firms with the University at Albany and Albany Law School.
 The Center oversees an undergraduate major and minor in Financial Market Regulation at the University at Albany and graduate and legal education in financial market regulation at the University at Albany and Albany Law School.
 The program is designed to graduate students who are capable of responding in sophisticated, flexible ways to current developments in financial markets, whether in entry-level professional practice or in graduate and law school.
 The Institute also contributes to the theory and practice of financial market regulation through research connecting academic researchers specialized training with professionals knowledge and experience, engaging live issues facing regulators and supervisors.

-The Institute of Nonprofit Leadership and Community Development is a collaborative effort of Albany Law School and UAlbany’s Schools of Business, Public Health, Social Welfare, and Rockefeller College of Public Affairs & Policy dedicated to expanding the University’s collaboration with the nonprofit sector and increasing opportunities for students to study nonprofit management and nonprofit leaders to participate in professional development activities.
+The Institute for Nonprofit Leadership and Community Development is a collaborative effort of Albany Law School and UAlbany’s Schools of Business, Public Health, Social Welfare, and Rockefeller College of Public Affairs & Policy dedicated to expanding the University’s collaboration with the nonprofit sector and increasing opportunities for students to study nonprofit management and nonprofit leaders to participate in professional development activities.

 The Project on State and Local Government Finance (SLGF) is dedicated to conducting research on fiscal issues in state and local governments in the United States.
 Our central mission is to produce objective, rigorous, and in-depth analysis to inform and educate policy makers and stakeholders of state and local governments, to help them make better financial management decisions.
 Our research covers a broad range of topics, including public pension systems, municipal finances, budgetary and fiscal institutions, and tax analysis.
 SLGF is currently working on a major project in which it is analyzing risks related to the New York City Teachers Retirement System, and how those risks could affect the finances of New York City, and how they could affect stakeholders in the pension plan and in New York City.

-PVC’s mission is to advance the study of all forms of political violence, including the study of terrorism, insurgency, rebellion, as well as intrastate and interstate war.
+The Project on Violent Conflict (PVC) mission is to advance the study of all forms of political violence, including the study of terrorism, insurgency, rebellion, as well as intrastate and interstate war.
 This mission is accomplished through multidisciplinary research and collaboration with other centers, universities, small businesses, and government entities.
 PVC is currently working on multiple major projects primarily involving terrorism and insurgency and methods for countering them.
 Currently these projects are being funded by the Department of Homeland Security, Department of Defense, and National Science Foundation.

 The Institute for Traffic Safety Management and Research seeks to improve highway safety by conducting research studies, evaluating programmatic and legislative initiatives, consulting on public policy issues, and providing a wide range of technical and analytical services that support state and national efforts to reduce motor vehicle crashes, fatalities, and injuries.